gozus19p/oxalis/README.md

 * Oxalis is meant to be extended rather than changing the Oxalis source code.

-## Troubleshooting

-* `Sending failed ...
-Received fatal alert: handshake_failure` happens when Oxalis cannot establish HTTPS connection with the remote server.
-Usually because destination AccessPoint has "poodle patched" their HTTPS server.
-Oxalis v3.1.0 contains fixes for this, so you need to upgrade.
-See the https://github.com/difi/oxalis/issues/197 for more info.

-* `Provider net.sf.saxon.TransformerFactoryImpl not found` might be an XSLT implementation conflice between Oxalis and the [VEFA validator](https://github.com/difi/vefa-validator-app).
-VEFA needs XSLT 2.0 and explicitly set Saxon 9 as the transformer engine to the JVM.
-Since Saxon 9 is not used and included with Oxalis you'll end up with that error on the Oxalis side.
-To get rid of the error make sure you run Oxalis and VEFA in separate Tomcats/JVM processes.

-* `ValidatorException: PKIX path building failed` is probably because the receivers SSL certificate does not contain the correct certificate chain.
-The AS2 implementation needs to validate the SSL certificate chain and any intermediate certificates needs to be present.
-See the https://github.com/difi/oxalis/issues/173 for more info.

-* `Internal error occured: null` when receiving might be due to a bug in some Apache Tomcat versions.
-The full error message logged is `ERROR [no.difi.oxalis.as2.inbound.As2Servlet] [] Internal error occured: null` followed by a stack trace with `java.lang.NullPointerException: null`.
-To resolve this upgrade Tomcat to a newer version, take a look at https://github.com/difi/oxalis/issues/179 for more details.

 ## Build from source

 Note that the Oxalis "head" revision on *master* branch is often in "flux" and should be considered a "nightly build".